Deadline Looms For Thousands Of DREAMers

 While all this plays out in Washington, Jenifer Guzman is just trying to get through college.
 She's a junior from Sunset Park, Brooklyn who's studying psychology and political science at CUNY's Hunter College in Manhattan.

-"My main goal is graduating on time," Guzman said, "because education is something no one can take for me.
+"My main goal is graduating on time," Guzman said, "because education is something no one can take from me.
 That's my plan for now.
 I don't know what comes after that."

 What Guzman does know is that her DACA benefits will expire in summer of 2019 — just a few weeks after she's scheduled to graduate.